Blog Content

 🌍Introduction

-In today's digital world, ever company generates massive amounts of data from user clicks and transactions to logs and third-party integration.
-But raw data alone is useless it is processed and transformed into meaningful insights.
+In today's digital world, organizations are constantly generating vast amounts of data - from user interactions and financial transactions to system logs and third-party integrations.
+However, raw data on its own holds little value unless it is properly processed, organized, and transformed into meaningful insights.

 What is Data Pipeline